 Connect With Us

 Dr. Rodriguez is available to treat foot and ankle ailments such as diabetic foot care, ingrown toenails, fungal toenails, warts and painful calluses.
 Our practice specializes in general foot care.
-Please call (605) 988-8382 for an appointment.
+Please call our office in Sioux Falls at (605) 988-8382 for an appointment.

 Ankle sprains are very common injuries with more than 3 million suffered each year in the US.
 They occur when the ligaments in the ankle are severely stretched or torn.
 Medical attention will be necessary to rule out a fracture, as often it is difficult to tell the full extent of the injury.